hellp/aprxc/README.md

 # `aprxc` (ApproxiCount)

-A Python script/class to approximate the number of distinct values in a stream of elements using the *F0-Estimator* algorithm by S. Chakraborty, N. V.
+A command-line tool (and Python class) to approximate the number of distinct elements in files (or a stream) using the *F0-Estimator* algorithm by S.
-Vinodchandran and K. S. Meel, as described in their 2023 paper "Distinct Elements in Streams: An Algorithm for the (Text) Book" (https://arxiv.org/pdf/2301.10191#section.2).
+Chakraborty, N. V. Vinodchandran and K. S. Meel, as described in their 2023 paper "Distinct Elements in Streams: An Algorithm for the (Text) Book" (https://arxiv.org/pdf/2301.10191#section.2).

-It is similar to what the command line pipelines `sort | uniq -c | wc -l`, or alternatively `awk '!a[$0]++' | wc -l`, do.
+**Motivation (elevator pitch):** Easier to remember and always faster than `sort
+| uniq -c | wc -l`.
+Uses a fixed amount of memory for huge datasets, unlike the
+ever-growing footprint of `awk '!a[$0]++' | wc -l`.
+Counts accurately for the first ~83k unique elements (on 64-bit systems), with a deviation of about 0.4–1% after that.

 ## Installation